-Ronda is in her second year of PhD research at Royal Holloway, University of London (RHUL), in the Department of Geography, and a member of the ICT4D Centre/Collective.
-She is jointly supervised by Dr. Dorothea Kleine (RHUL) and Dr. Niall Winters (Institute of Education, University of London) [IoE, London].
+Ronda is in her final year of a Human Geography (ICT4D) PhD at Royal Holloway, University of London (RHUL), in the Department of Geography, and a member of the ICT4D Centre/Collective.
+She is jointly supervised by Dr. Dorothea Kleine (RHUL) and Dr. Niall Winters (Oxford University).
 Her PhD studies are funded by a Crossland Scholarship award from RHUL.
 Ronda’s PhD fieldwork has been supported by a Helen Shackleton Award as well as a U.S. Fulbright Student Award, one of the highest honors bestowed upon American scholars.
-Zelezny-Green’s study will explore what happens when girls at a secondary school in Kenya are introduced to educational tools on their mobile phones.
-This action research will be informed by the capability approach (Sen, 1999) to education and analyzed using the Choice Framework (Kleine, 2013).
-The research will be firmly based in the field of which Ronda is a pioneer, gender, learning and mobiles (G.L.a.M.).
+Zelezny-Green’s study explored what happens when girls at a secondary school in Kenya were introduced to a mobile-based tool to promote reading outside-of-school.
+This action research project was informed by the capability approach (Sen, 1999) to education and analyzed using the Choice Framework (Kleine, 2013).
+The research was firmly based in the field of which Ronda is a pioneer, gender, learning and mobiles (G.L.a.M.).
 This work is an extension of a study Ronda undertook in May and June 2012 in a secondary school in Nairobi, which resulted in a dissertation titled Gendered Mobility and Social Shaping of Mobile Phones: Perspectives from Secondary School Girls in Nairobi.
 Ronda’s MSc dissertation was supervised by Dr. Dorothea Kleine, with Professor Tim Unwin serving as advisor.

 - Zelezny-Green, R. (2014).
 She called, she Googled, she knew: girls’ secondary education, interrupted school attendance, and educational use of mobile phones in Nairobi.
 Gender & Development, 22(1), pp. 63-74.